boyter/boyter.org/content/posts/2015-06-30-flaky-tests.md

 The one thing to keep in mind when testing integrations

-&#8220;Leave it as you found it.&#8221;.
+"Leave it as you found it.".
 This applies to system state, memory, filesystems or the database.
 If you make a change no matter how small be sure to reverse it.
 This simple rule will help cut down on flaky tests saving you a lot of time.